Call For A Free Consultation

 Fire burns come from direct contact with a heat source emanating an extreme temperature.
 Fire temperature is around 980 degrees F with the blue flame or middle temps approaching 2,400 degrees F; thus it does not take much to melt the flesh of human skin.
 For more information on fire burns, reference Fire and Explosions.

 Burns are treated based on the burn classification.
 3rd degree burns get the most intense treatment requiring antibiotics and silver sulfadiazine treatments to help fight infection.
 Depending on the severity of the burn, skin grafts may be needed and are performed by plastic surgeons.

-Las Vegas has only one burn care center.
-The Lion's Burn Care center at UMC-University medical Center.
-Opened since 1968 it is a well recognized and helps with all types of burns.
-702-383-2000.
-Call the Burn Center first, and then call the Las Vegas burn injury Lawyer's at Benson & Bingham.
-Joseph L. Benson II, Esq, today at 382-9797 x.
-226.
+Las Vegas has only one burn care center, the Lions Burn Care Center at UMC.
+Opened since 1968 it is a well recognized and helps with all types of burns: 702-383-2000.
+Call the Burn Center first, and then call the attorneys at Benson & Bingham for a free consultation.

 Did you Know: As of March 2018, Benson & Bingham have 20 5-Star reviews in Yelp for their Downtown location and Eight 5-Star Reviews for their Summerlin location? and 17 5-Star Reviews for their Henderson location?